sandhyaparna/Data-Science/Modeling/Imbalanced Data Handling.md

 https://www.analyticsvidhya.com/blog/2017/03/imbalanced-classification-problem/ <br/>

 TEST nor VALIDATION set should never be undersampled or over-sampled.
 Only Training data should be over-sampled/under-sampled <br/>
+Perform oversampling during cross-validation, i.e. for each fold, oversampling is performed before training, and this process is repeated for each fold.

 ### Disadvantages of Imbalanced data set:
 A few classifier algorithms have bias towards classes that have more number of instances.They tend to only predict the majority class data.